 The Risks Of Extreme Defoliation During Flowering

-While Haupt and other growers have found success using the schwazzing technique of removing fan leaves, it is not recommended for the beginner or amateur grower.
+While Haupt and other growers have found success using the schwazzing technique of removing fan leaves, it is not recommended for the beginner or amateur cannabis grower.
 When performed incorrectly, schwazzing and other forms of extreme leaf defoliation can cause significant harm, including complete crop failure.

 - Leaves are the site of transpiration, where CO2 is taken in and oxygen and water vapor are released.